 The Alliance is providing information here for your assistance and convenience to help further your journey to understand what the PUCT and ERCOT are quickly moving forward to implement across Texas open lands, wild rivers, and personal homesteads.

-2. Overview on How to be an Intervenor for Landowner or Non-Landowner.
-Click the hyperlink to access the outline prepared by Alliance volunteers to help assist you.
+2. For an Overview on How to be an Intervenor for Landowner, click the hyperlink to access an outline prepared by Alliance volunteers to help assist you.
+Also, go to this PUC link to learn the process for Intervenor.

 3. PUC form for Intervenor https://ftp.puc.texas.gov/public/puct-info/industry/electric/forms/ccn/intervene.pdf

-5. PUC Calendar - https://www.puc.texas.gov/agency/calendar/
+4. PUC Calendar - https://www.puc.texas.gov/agency/calendar/

-6. Project Timeline - The project is already underway, with several key milestones scheduled.
+5. General Project Timeline - The project is already underway, with several key milestones scheduled.
 Please note this is fluid.
 We will do our best to stay updated alongside you.

 --a.
 January-May 2025: Identification of preliminary alternative route segments.

 --b.
-April 2025: PUC orders LCRA TSC and Oncor to build the 765-kV line.
+April 2025: PUC orders construction of the 765-kV lines.

 --f.
 Summer 2026: PUC decision and final route determination expected.